WPDevelopers/disable-comments/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).
 This will be maiintained from August 19, 2020 - @asif2bd

+= [2.1.1] - 2021-04-06 =
+* Improvement: Compatible with WordPress 5.7
+* Few minor bug fix and improvement

 = [2.1.0] - 2021-02-08 =
 * New Feature: Site wise settings in Multisite Network